ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 secret from Nonsecure mode (which might get hacked when processing untrusted input).

-Secure mode has is more trusted, and has more permissions that Nonsecure mode.
+Secure mode is more trusted, and has more permissions that Nonsecure mode.

 </details>